AramNguyen/AramNguyen/README.md

 ```
 https://github.com/AramNguyen/Studyyyy
-The place i take note every lesson that i learn and the way of the EDA - Processing experience
+The space where I take notes for every lesson and document my EDA and data processing workflows
 ```

 ---